- What is the difference between Neigh-Lox original and Neigh-Lox Advanced?

 We recommend starting horses on Neigh-Lox at least two weeks prior to the first show of the season.
 Continue offering Neigh-Lox throughout the season and for two weeks following the end of the season.

 Showing is often stressful because horses must endure frequent shipping and constant environmental changes.
 Even if they look relaxed, they can still be physically stressed.
-Including Neigh-Lox at the rate of 4 oz per grain meal will reduce the risk of ulcer development.
-For horses with a history of ulcers, year-round supplementation is strongly suggested.
+Including Neigh-Lox at the rate of 4 oz per grain meal will support a healthy stomach environment.

 - I have a couple of horses going into training.
 Do you recommend I start them on Neigh-Lox?